Ventura County, California: Arts and culture

+Channel Islands Maritime Museum preserves maritime heritage, maritime arts and culture, while highlighting the ecology of The Ocean.
+It is located at the Channel Islands Harbor at 3900 Bluefin Circle, Oxnard.

+The Chumash Indian Museum, in Thousand Oaks, is dedicated to restoring and preserving an awareness of the Chumash people and their history, culture, present-day influence and the historical significance of this site.

+Museum of Ventura County located at 100 East Main St, Ventura, promotes interest in and understanding of the history and art of the Ventura County region.

+The Santa Paula Art Museum occupies two historic buildings in Santa Paula.
+The Santa Paula Art Museum's Jeanette Cole Art Center 117 N 10th St, is the primary exhibition space in the Limoneira building.
+The Santa Paula Art Museum's Cole Creativity Center, 123 N 10th St, has art classes and special programs.

 Sports

 The city of Ventura is home to the soccer club, Ventura County Fusion, of the USL Premier Development League.
+In 2024 A MLS Next Pro side Ventura County Football Club formerly Galaxy 2 is the First MLS affiliate to be in Ventura County.
+Home games are played at Cal Lutheran University in Thousand Oaks.

 Government

 Current county supervisors are Matt LaVere (District 1), Jeff Gorell (District 2), Kelly Long (District 3), Janice Parvin (District 4), and Vianey Lopez (District 5).
-Dr. Sevet Johnson is the Interim County Executive Officer.
+Dr. Sevet Johnson is the County Executive Officer.
 James Fryhoff is the sheriff of the Ventura County Sheriff's Department.
 Dustin Gardner is the chief of the Ventura County Fire Department.